DhruvGupta130/OrderFood/README.md

 ## 📖 How to Use

-- **Explore Restaurants**: Navigate to the home page to browse local restaurants.
+1. **Explore Restaurants**: Navigate to the home page to browse local restaurants.
-- **Search Feature**: Use the search bar to quickly find specific dishes or restaurants.
+2. **Search Feature**: Use the search bar to quickly find specific dishes or restaurants.
-- **Cart Management**: Add items to your cart, choose your delivery address, and review your order before checkout.
+3. **Cart Management**: Add items to your cart, choose your delivery address, and review your order before checkout.
-- **Profile Management**: Create and manage your user profile, including saving favorite addresses and payment methods.
+4. **Profile Management**: Create and manage your user profile, including saving favorite addresses and payment methods.
+5. **Order History**: View past orders and re-order your favorites with just a click.

 ## 🤝 Contributing